Breast Implant Cancer Settlement

 In March of 1994, three women in Houston were awarded $27.9 million by a jury for suffering leaking silicone implants.
 The implants were manufactured by 3M, and after leaking, allegedly caused Darla Lawson, Judy McMurry, and Susan Doss to suffer from atypical lupus, neurological impairment, and silicone-induced autoimmune problems.

-The jury verdict included $15 million in punitive damages and $12 million in compensatory damages for the illnesses the women suffered from.
+The jury verdict included $15 million in punitive damages and $12 million in compensatory damages.

 Mentor (1993) — $24 Million

 Mentor was the first silicone breast implant manufacturer to settle with injured women.
 In 1993, Mentor offered $24 million to settle 1,000 lawsuits.
 Though the company didn’t admit any wrongdoing, they said they would stop selling implants within 18 months of the finalized settlement.

 At the time, Dow Corning, Bioplasty, and Inamed also faced lawsuits for their implants.
 Plaintiffs who participated in Mentor’s settlement could still file against Dow Corning since they made the silicone gel that was used to fill Mentor’s implants.

 Pamela Johnson’s $25 million award against breast implant manufacturer MEC was the highest breast implant settlement at the time, paving the way for higher settlements and awards for women struggling with medical costs in the future.

 Ms. Johnson’s implants ruptured, allegedly causing her to experience chronic fatigue, dizziness, and headaches.